Ahmed-Oraby/store-front-api/README.md

 	},
 	"test": {
 		"driver": "pg",
-		"host": "REPLACE with the database hose, for example: 127.0.0.1", "database": "REPLACE with the name of the test database", "user": "REPLACE with the username for postgres", "password": "REPLACE with the password for postgres"
+		"host": "REPLACE with the database host, for example: 127.0.0.1", "database": "REPLACE with the name of the test database", "user": "REPLACE with the username for postgres", "password": "REPLACE with the password for postgres"